markyoder/wasp_clone/wasphalite/README.md

 1) the templates preserve clarity of intended text,
 2) templates facilitate reuse,
 3) development is streamlined by eliminating the developer and only requiring a template designer, and most importantly
-4) templates are interchangeable allowing using the same data to create a different 'look', perhaps, for a different application to consume.
+4) templates are interchangeable which allows using the same data to create a different 'look', perhaps, for a different application to consume.

 In addition to the above, the HALITE engine provides a single point, data-driven, expansion capability that removes the need for application-specific glue logic.